Annex-Engineering/Masherbrum-K1/README.md

 Project Masherbrum (K1 for short) is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.

-This is an entirely scratch design, based on the efforts of the "Hypercube Overkill Project" for the XY Motion System
+This is an entirely scratch design, based on the efforts of the "Hypercube Overkill Project" for the XY Motion System, and inspired by all other prior repraps.

 Our discord server can be found here: https://discord.gg/MzTR3zE